microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 PS C:\> Get-WinGetManifest -FunctionName "contoso" -ManifestIdentifier "Windows.PowerToys"
 ```

-## Remove manifests from a rest source
+## Remove manifests from a REST source

 The Windows Package Manager rest source provides a location for hosting your Application Manifests.
 The `Microsoft.WinGet.Source` PowerShell module provides the [Remove-WinGetManifest](.\PowerShell\Remove-WinGetManifest.md) cmdlet that will remove a specific Application Manifest from the specified Windows Package Manager rest source.